 What is Aspergillus?

 These spores are everywhere, and there’s a solid chance that you and I breathe in hundreds of them each and every day.
-While there is usually no risk for healthy individuals, Aspergillus is especially dangerous to immunocompromised individuals, in whom the airborne spores can lead to a debilitating invasive infection, called aspergillosis, that oftentimes proves to be fatal.
+While there is usually no risk for healthy individuals, Aspergillus is especially dangerous to immunocompromised individuals, in whom the airborne spores can lead to a debilitating invasive infection, called aspergillosis, which oftentimes proves to be fatal.

 Who is at risk?

 Those with compromised immune systems, either through disease or medical treatment, are at serious risk of developing an aspergillosis infection.
 A 1992 study found the incidence of cases of aspergillosis per year to be 1 – 2 patients per 100,000 people; however, this number is likely much higher today due to the increased use of immunosuppressants and stem cell therapy.
 There are a variety of factors that can increase an individual’s likelihood of developing aspergillosis including, but not limited to:

 - the ingestion of immunosuppressive drugs (after undergoing bone or organ transplants)